rupahealth/rupa-js/readme.md

 ```

 ### `Rupa.orderIntents.create(data: object)`
 To allow your practitioners to quickly start an order in Rupa from your site, create an `OrderIntent` object.
 This object takes the patient information for the order and returns a `redirect_url` that you can direct practitioners to.
-When they visit this URL, the order will created and they'll be redirected to their new order within Rupa.
+When they visit this URL, the order will created, and they'll be redirected to their new order within Rupa.
 When they submit their order, they'll be shown a button they can click to return to your site (determined by the `return_url` you provide when creating the `OrderIntent`).

 You can choose to either create the `OrderIntent` when the page in your app loads or when the practitioners clicks the order button.